Create Custom Entity Types | Yext Hitchhikers Platform

 How to Create a Custom Entity Type

-Navigate to Knowledge Graph > Configuration > Entity Types.
+Navigate to Content > Configuration > Entity Types.
 As covered in the last unit, this is your control center screen for Entity Types.
 If you ever want to view, configure, or add types, this is where you should go.

 Click on the Add Custom Entity Type button at the top right of the screen.

 Enter the basic details of the type.

 Entity Type Name: Enter something that everyone will understand.
 You should make sure this is singular (if applicable).
 If you want to power multi-language experiences, you can fill out translations (but we’ll cover that in the Multi-Language Track).

 API Name: We will auto-fill using the entity type name that you entered.
 This must be unique in your account and is how you can reference this entity type in our APIs.
 You can change it later, but doing so could break integrations so you should be very careful once you have any integrations live.

 Plural Entity Type Name: Where applicable, enter the plural form of the entity type name.
 This will improve readability of copy in the platform.
 Similar to above, if you want to power multi-language experiences, you can provide translations, if applicable.

 Description: This is optional and allows you to describe the type and any important details to other users in your account on the Manage Entity Types screen.
 It will not be used outside of the Manage Entity Types screen.

 Next, you want to add fields to the type.
 Remember that by default, we will add Entity ID, Name, Folder and Labels.
 To add a field, you need to choose what section you want to put it in.
 When you’re just getting started, we recommend putting everything in “Core Information” and organizing your fields later.